 Hair Type 2

 Type 2 hair is usually wavy and neither too dry nor oily.
-The waviness, but it gives the hair a thicker look than Type 1 hair.
+The waviness gives the hair a thicker look than Type 1 hair.
 Type 2 hair is also divided into 3 sub-sections:

 Type 2A – This hair type is also relatively thin, and the waves tend to be more visible towards the middle to the tips of the hair.